All Articles/

 • Record the date you first noticed signs of infestation

-• If applicable, document any health symptoms that may be related to cockroach allergens
+• Document any health symptoms related to cockroach allergens

 Step 2: Submit Written Notice to Your Landlord

-Texas law requires written notice for the implied warranty protections to apply.
-Send a written letter or email to your landlord or property management company that includes:
+Texas law requires written notice for implied warranty protections.
+Send a letter or email to your landlord or property management company including:

 • The date you first observed the problem